berkckkc/crymessage/README.md

 ### Key Features:
 - **AES Encryption**: Uses the Advanced Encryption Standard (AES) to securely encrypt the message, making it unreadable to anyone without the decryption key.
 - **LSB Steganography**: Embeds the encrypted message into the least significant bits of the image pixels, making the alterations visually imperceptible.
-- **Message Extraction and Decryption**: Provides functions to extract the hidden message from the image and decrypt it back to its original form.
+- **Message Extraction and Decryption**: Provides functions to extract and decrypt the hidden message from the image.

 ## How It Works